 Adrian's Story

 Adrian joined Watsi on March 12th, 2013.
 Seven years ago, Adrian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Adrian's most recent donation supported Sam Art, a 63-year-old woman from Cambodia, to fund cataract surgery so she can see clearly again.
+Adrian's most recent donation supported Srey Vin, a 22-year-old mother from Cambodia, to fund surgery to remove a large tumor from her mandible.

 Impact